Villard Houses: 2000s to present

 The Helmsley Palace Hotel's owners renovated the brownstone facade for $300,000 in late 2003.
 Some of the pieces for the restoration had come from the demolished rear portions of the houses.
 MAS held a discounted lease for the space in the north wing until 2006; when the discount expired, the organization had the option to pay market rates for another 24 years.
 MAS paid $175,000 in rent annually at the time, but it was already considering relocating.
 The organization moved out of the Villard Houses in 2010, and MAS's space stood vacant afterward.

 In 2011, Northwood Investors bought the hotel and the Villard Houses, renovating them.
 The hotel's new owners sought to lease the north wing for at least 2000 $/ft2 per year.
 In 2014, the residences hosted the annual Kips Bay Decorator Show House program to raise money for the Kips Bay Boys & Girls Club.
 The same year, menswear retailer Trunk Club leased the north wing.
 The hotel became the Lotte New York Palace Hotel after South Korean hotelier Lotte Hotels & Resorts bought it in 2015.
 Lotte rented out some of the rooms in the southern residence in 2016, and a restaurant named Villard opened within the southern residence the same year.
 In 2017, the Archdiocese of New York mortgaged the land under the Lotte New York Palace Hotel and the Villard Houses for $100 million to pay settlements to Catholic sexual abuse victims.
 The Gold Room restaurant was opened in 2019 within the room of the same name.
+Lotte bought the land under the Villard Houses and the hotel in 2025.

 Architecture

 The Villard Houses complex was designed in 1881 by Joseph Morrill Wells of the firm of McKim, Mead & White.
-Charles Follen McKim of that firm was responsible for the overall plan, and Wells sketched out the individual details.
+Charles Follen McKim, one of the firm's principal architects, was responsible for the overall plan, and Wells sketched out the individual details.
 The homes are among several projects that McKim, Mead & White designed for railroad magnate Henry Villard.
 Stylistically, the houses are in the Romanesque Revival style with Italian Renaissance touches; they were McKim, Mead & White's first major Italian Renaissance structures.
 At the time of the houses' construction, Wells had been encouraging the firm to use more classical architectural styles.

 The design was influenced by Rome's 15th-century Palazzo della Cancelleria, though some inspiration may have come from the 16th-century Palazzo Farnese, also in Rome.
 The two palazzi were Wells's favorite Renaissance buildings.
 The houses' design contained some major deviations from those of the Roman palazzi.
 For example, the Cancelleria's windows were decorated based on internal use, with the most elaborate windows at the piano nobile, while the Villard Houses' windows were decorated based on the floor height, with the most elaborate windows illuminating the guests' and servants' rooms on the top floors.
 The houses were also partly influenced by the designs of German and Austrian multi-family buildings that Villard had seen in his youth.